Since Runcloud added some cool features, this review has been updated as of February 2022.

 But with no further ado, let’s have a look at the table:

 The Performance Test is running good as Upcloud delivers fast servers.
 However, Runcloud is not optimized for WordPress.
 The number of cached visitors is greatly behind competitors such as Gridpane or Spinup WP, but mainly because the caching test has a big spike in the first 20 seconds.

 Comparing Runcloud to other control panels

-From the control panels, RunCloud performs pretty bad, even with the newer RunCache enabled (at least in in my test setup).
+From the control panels, RunCloud performs pretty bad, even with the newer RunCache enabled (at least in my test setup).
 How do I know?
 Have a look at the data below.

-You can select any performance metric, and it will show up a chart.
-If we look for maximum simultaneous visitors, other panels outperform Runcloud by raw numbers, and also if you weight this numbers by their price.
+You can select any performance metric, and it will show up in a chart.
+If we look for maximum simultaneous visitors, other panels outperform Runcloud by raw numbers, and also if you weigh these numbers by their price.